Diploma Programme in Customs and Supply Chain Compliance

 - receive coaching by a faculty member.

-Elements of the nine-day Diploma Programme in Customs and Supply Chain Compliance are spread over nine months.
-The programme is designed to provide you with a comprehensive platform from which to build an outstanding career.
+The nine-day Diploma Programme in Customs and Supply Chain Compliance is designed to provide you with a comprehensive platform from which to build an outstanding career.
 It covers four fundamental disciplines: customs, auditing, logistics and information technology.
 Each topic is taught by an expert in the field.
 You will conclude the programme by writing your own business improvement plan.

 Learn the principles of EU customs law, the build-up of current customs legislation Community Customs Code (CCC), and upcoming legislation Union Customs Code (UCC) and its international background (WTO/WCO).
 You will also explore the basic principles of EU law and how this relates to national law systems.